zxh009123/GeoDTR/README.md

 #### Pre-processing

-To prepare data, we follow the mothod of [SAFA](https://github.com/shiyujiao/cross_view_localization_SAFA).
+To prepare data, we follow the method of [SAFA](https://github.com/shiyujiao/cross_view_localization_SAFA).
 Before running the code, one should pre-process the dataset with the provided file `data_preparation.py`.

 ### Model